 The Nicoya Peninsula is one of the few Blue Zones in the world.
 This means that people here regularly live to over the age of 100.

 It is believed that a big part of that is due to their diet, being close to their families, staying physically active until an older age, and also taking time to relax.
+I feel like this area really embraces the Pura Vida vibe perfectly.

 San Gerardo de Dota